nathi-mthembu/my_portfolio/README.md

 # my_portfolio
-This a portfoilo website to show case my work,
+This a portfoilo website to show case my web design work,